fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/jupyter_docs.md

-## Introduction to the jupyter notebook version of MetsTA
+## Introduction to the jupyter notebook version of NEMeSIS

-The jupyter notebook version of MetsTA contains a lot of descriptions.
+The jupyter notebook version of NEMeSIS contains a lot of descriptions in the notebook itself to help guide the user already.
 Thus, to avoid repetition we will focus on general aspects of it instead of detailing each step like it is done for the graphical interface.

 It is split into many different steps from step 0 to 11 which are described in the table of contents.
 Using this table is the fastest way to navigate the (quite large) notebook.